-Catherine de Medici was born in Florence, Italy, the daughter of a French princess and one of the heirs of the famed Medici fortune.
-She married the French Prince Henry, who went on to become the King of France.
+Catherine de Medici was born in Florence, Italy, a member of the famous de Medici family.
+She went on to become Queen of France.

 As appealing as it might be to some to think of the Italians teaching the French a thing or two about food, how much is really true?
-CooksInfo.com has the facts by the forkful.
-To see how much of what you might have heard is true, just follow the See Also link below.
+CooksInfo.com has the facts by the forkful: just follow this link to her biography: Catherine de Medici.
 And if this is your first time to hear of Catherine, her life makes fascinating reading.